jtheisen/sqlizer/readme.md

 `p.age` to represent something containing an `expression` property.

-To make this work at runtime, the lambdas of `map` and `where` are called with mock objects that have all the properties of the user's model but instead of returning actual values, they return again `SqlElement`s with the `expression` property containing a `MemberExpression` which then ultimately becomes part of the query's whole expression tree.
+To make this work at runtime, the lambdas of `map` and `where` are called with mock objects that have all the properties of the user's model; but instead of returning actual values, they return again `SqlElement`s with the `expression` property containing a `MemberExpression` which then ultimately becomes part of the query's whole expression tree.